GoogleCloudPlatform/python-docs-samples/dataproc/README.md

 demonstrated here could also be accomplished using the Cloud Console or the gcloud CLI.

-`list_clusters.py` is a simple command-line program to demonstrate connecting to the Dataproc API and listing the clusters in a ergion
+`list_clusters.py` is a simple command-line program to demonstrate connecting to the Dataproc API and listing the clusters in a region

 `create_cluster_and_submit_job.py` demonstrates how to create a cluster, submit the `pyspark_sort.py` job, download the output from Google Cloud Storage, and output the result.